System Design Space

 Recall = TP / (TP + FN)

-When you need one combined reference point, people often look at F1-score, but it still does not answer which type of mistake is more expensive for the product.
+When you need one combined reference point, people often look at F1-score.
+Convenient, but risky: a single number hides the question of which type of mistake is more expensive for the product — and that is exactly where you should start.

 Quick glossary